A Family-Style Astronauts Unit Study for Morning Baskets and Family-Style School

-This astronaut unit study is for family-style homeschooling and is part 4 of 4 of a series of posts about Astronomy and Astronauts.
-Each weekly theme has activities for Early Learners (preschool to 2nd grade), Upper Elementary (3rd to 5th grade), and Middle to High School (6th grade and up).
+This astronauts unit study is for family-style homeschooling and is part 4 of 4 in a series of posts about Astronomy and Astronauts.
+Each section has activities for Early Learners (preschool to 2nd grade), Upper Elementary (3rd to 5th grade), and Middle to High School (6th grade and up).
 There are four sections for this Astronomy and Astronauts unit study: